 To learn the status of Farragut fields, check Twitter at @toffieldupdate or @tofvolleyball.
 Decisions to close fields are made by 3 p.m. on weekdays and 8 a.m. on weekends.
 Twitter accounts are updated when field conditions change.
 Weather updates for Town-sponsored volleyball leagues can be found on Twitter at @tofvolleyball.

-Allocation packets for fall/winter are available now.
-For more information, please email the Parks & Recreation Department at or call 865-218-3376.
+Spring/Summer 2022 field allocation information will be posted here Friday, October 1, 2021.
+For more information, please email the Parks & Recreation Department at firstname.lastname@example.org or call 865-218-3376.
 Only clubs that serve the Farragut community will be able to participate in field allocation.